nixworks/public/news/2010/12/18/ivory-coast-crisis-kenya-calls-on-african-nations-to-oust-ivory-coast-incumbent-president-laurent-gbagbo-from-office-by-force-if-necessar.md

 ### [2010-12-18](/news/2010/12/18/index.md)

-# Ivory Coast crisis:.
-Kenya calls on African nations to oust Ivory Coast incumbent President Laurent Gbagbo from office, by force if necessary, if he does not step down.
+# Ivory Coast crisis:: Kenya calls on African nations to oust Ivory Coast incumbent President Laurent Gbagbo from office, by force if necessary, if he does not step down.

 Kenyan PM calls on African nations to oust Ivorian incumbent president Gbagbo if he refuses to step down.